2016–17 Nemzeti Bajnokság I

 The 2016–17 Nemzeti Bajnokság I, also known as NB I, is the 118th season of top-tier football in Hungary.
 The league is officially named OTP Bank Liga for sponsorship reasons.
-Ferencváros were the defending champions having won their twenthy-ninth Hungarian championship last season.
+Ferencváros were the defending champions having won their twenty-ninth Hungarian championship last season.
 As in the previous season, 12 teams compete for the championship title, playing 33 rounds.
 The fixtures were published on 14 June 2016.

 Teams

 Puskás Akadémia and Békéscsaba finished the 2015–16 season in the last two places and thus were relegated to NB II division.

 The two relegated teams were replaced with the top two teams in 2015–16 NB II, champion Gyirmót and runner-up Mezőkövesd, each having the required licence for top-division play.

 Stadium and locations

 Following is the list of clubs competing in 2016–17 Nemzeti Bajnokság I, with their location, stadium and stadium capacity.